lppedd/idea-vscode/README.md

 - Debugger does not work immediately after invoking _Reload Window_
 - Cannot debug tests

+## Requirements

+The plugin needs JavaScript and NodeJS support, and because of that IntelliJ IDEA Community is not supported.

 ## Instructions

 - Create a VS Code Run Configuration